ikhsaneff/mieffendy_hw3/README.md

 - Hero section with a featured image
 - Featured products section displaying popular items
 - Footer with additional links
+- [NEW!]
+Dynamically loaded content from .csv files
+- [NEW!]
+Search product feature

 ## Getting Started